 Human teeth and shark teeth are visually and physically different.
 However, there are some similarities between them that may surprise you:

-Shark teeth, like our teeth, have a central “pulp cavity” surrounded by dentine and hard enamel.
+- Some shark teeth, like human teeth, have a central “pulp cavity” surrounded by dentine and hard enamel.

-Shark teeth leave behind a fossil record just like our teeth.
-Scientists have come to know about prehistoric sharks based only on the shape and size of fossilized teeth!
+- Shark teeth leave behind a fossil record just like human teeth.
+Scientists have come to know about prehistoric sharks based only on the shape and size of fossilized teeth.

-Shark teeth don’t have roots like our teeth do.
-So, they are much more likely to fall out or break while they’re eating.
+- Shark teeth don’t have roots as human teeth do.
+Therefore, they are much more likely to fall out or break while they’re eating.

-The specific shape of a shark’s tooth will depend on its diet.
-Sharks that eat more crustaceans will have flattened teeth adapted to crushing prey.
-On the other hand, sharks that feed on fish will have more sharpened teeth for catching fish.
+Shark teeth are pretty incredible!
+Evolution has changed the way sharks’ teeth function.
+The specific shape of a shark’s tooth will depend on what it eats.
+Sharks that eat more crustaceans have flattened teeth adapted to crushing prey.
+On the other hand, sharks that feed on fish have more sharpened teeth for catching fish.